mosharaf/eecs598/README.md

 Being able to critically judge others' work is crucial for your understanding.

 ### Participation
-You are expected to attend all lectures (you may skip up to 2 lectures due to legitimate reasons), and more importantly, participate in class discussions.
+You are expected to attend **all** lectures (you may skip up to 4 lectures due to legitimate reasons), and more importantly, participate in class discussions.
+Although the lectures will be recorded, given the discussion-based nature of this course, participation is required both for your own understanding and to improve the overall quality of the course.

 A key part of participation will be in the form of discussion in piazza.
 The group in charge of the summary should initiate the discussion and the rest should participate.